 Complex structure | Easy going structure |

-The key points / aspects regarding the facilities management observed in this case study has been outlined / summarized in a tabulated form as per below;
+The key points/aspects regarding the facilities management observed in this case study have been outlined/summarized in a tabulated form below;

 Table 5: Current FM strategy of the client company